saberamini/MapReduceTutorial/README.md

 Boot up your virtual machine with a single node cluster and log in as hduser.

-We need to first set up another environment variable:
+We need to first set up another environment variable

 > export HADOOP_CLASSPATH=$JAVA_HOME/lib/tools.jar

-Then type:
+Next, we need to save our code to a file:

+> gedit WordCounter.java

+On the text editor that opens, copy and paste the code that is shown above.

+At the console, now compile your code:

 > hadoop com.sun.tools.javac.Main WordCounter.java